Hiutaky/api-video-thumbnailer/README.md

  You just need to change the value of video_source and seconds.
 As response you'll receive a jpeg image of the video at that specific seconds.
 That's it.

+# How to run it

+Once you're in the project directory, run

+    python3 start.py

+A webserver will be launched on the port 5000.